Powerful magnitude 7.3 earthquake jolts Fukushima area

 Horizontal shaking lasted for a few minutes inside a traditional inn in Minamisoma, Fukushima Prefecture, with plates for food scattered in its dining room.

-“The initial jolt felt more powerful than the one I experienced in the Great East Japan Earthquake (in 2011),” said Tomoko Kobayashi, 68, who works at the inn.
+“The initial jolt felt more powerful than the one I experienced in the Great East Japan Earthquake,” said Tomoko Kobayashi, 68, who works at the inn.
 “I wondered if it would end.”

 After the 7.1 quake, many smaller earthquakes with magnitudes between 3 and 5 occurred off Fukushima.